 Visit Castle Warden, aka Ripley’s Believe It Not.
 Yes, this quirky “odditorium” is full of freaky fun facts, but the 1887 Moorish castle is the real attraction here.
 William G. Warden of Philadelphia was a buddy of Henry Flagler and John D. Rockefeller in the Standard Oil Company, and built this dramatic winter home, later to be the Warden Castle Hotel.
 In 1950 it became Ripley Museum, after extravagant explorer Robert Ripley’s demise, and now hosts his bizarre, exotic, private collection of curiosities.
 Don’t miss Michelangelo’s “David” in the front courtyard – one of only two marvelous marble replicas in the world.
 David’s now tucked away in the bushes, not because of his nudity, but because distractingly tall, well-endowed Dave was causing auto accidents.

-Other Top St Augie Sights: Villa Zorayda, St Augustine Basilica, Memorial Presbyterian Church, and Grace United Methodist Church, The Spanish Military Hospital, The Old Jail, Potter’s Wax Museum, St. Augustine Pirate & Treasure, Marineland Dolphin Adventures.
+Other Top St Augie Sights: Villa Zorayda, St Augustine Basilica, Memorial Presbyterian Church, and Grace United Methodist Church, Fort Mose State Park, The Spanish Military Hospital, The Old Jail, Potter’s Wax Museum, St. Augustine Pirate & Treasure, Marineland Dolphin Adventures.

 St Augustine Lodging: